University of Faisalabad

 The University of Faisalabad (TUF) is a private university located in Faisalabad, Punjab, Pakistan.

-It was established in 2002 under the auspices of Madina Foundation, a not for profit philanthropic organization in the light of the vision "Industry, Service, Education" of its founder: the late Chairman Haji Muhammad Saleem.
+It was established in 2002 under the auspices of Madina Foundation, a not for profit philanthropic organization in the light of its founder and the late Chairman Haji Muhammad Saleem's vision of "Industry, Service, Education".
 It offers programs in Pharmaceutical Sciences, Medicine, Allied Health Sciences, Engineering, Information Technology, Management Studies, Arts and Social Sciences.

 Accreditation

-The University of Faisalabad, all programs are accredited with its respective accreditation councils and the governing bodies of Government of Pakistan:
+All programs of the university are accredited with its respective accreditation councils and the governing bodies of the Government of Pakistan: